 Many businesses and consumers implement VoIP systems to improve and facilitate communication.
 However, these systems aren’t for everyone.
 Here’s a look at the top features of VoIP systems, along with some drawbacks to consider.

 - Reduced costs: According to managed IT services provider Fortis, VoIP setups can cost 40% to 80% less than traditional landlines.
 This might not seem like a huge expense for a single home or user, but it adds up quickly for commercial applications.

 - Greater accessibility: When accessibility is a concern, such as for those who are visually impaired or hard of hearing, VoIP provides the best options to ensure that users can communicate effectively and accurately.

 - Portability: VoIP numbers are purely digital (also see what a virtual number is).
 You can access or move them between mobile devices, computers and hardline phones with the push of a button.

 - Scalability: Adding multiple phone lines to a traditional phone service can be challenging, but adding a new VoIP line is effortless.
 VoIP is the perfect tool for companies that need to add new lines during busy seasons and drop them once traffic returns to normal.

 - Variety of commercial features: VoIP programs have various helpful business features, including virtual receptionists and call forwarding.

 - Better audio quality: Early VoIP technology was plagued by dropped calls and poor audio quality, but that has changed.
 Now, VoIP offers better audio quality than traditional landlines.

-- Easier multitasking: Being connected to the internet means it’s possible to send more than just voice files over a VoIP connection.
+- Easier multitasking: Being connected to the internet means sending more than just voice files over a VoIP connection is possible.
 Send photos, videos and documents – all without hanging up the phone.

 - Better security: Phone taps are a thing of the past with VoIP.
 These networks can be secured with high-level encryption and identity management, so there’s no risk of protected information falling into the wrong hands.